kartonfarkas/api_docs/source/suite/contacts/getting_contact_data.rst

    * - keyId
      - mixed
      -
-     - must be an array containing contact IDs or values of the column used to select contacts
+     - It must be an array containing contact IDs or values of the column used to select contacts.
    * - keyValues
      - array
      -
-     - can be a field id, id or uid.
+     - This can be a field id, id or uid.
 If empty, the internal ID will be used.

 .. list-table:: **Optional Parameters**
    :header-rows: 1